 “Those of the Negev will take possession of the mountain of Esau.”
 This has not happened in recorded history, but Jesus will conquer all of Israel and the surrounding territory in the Battle of Armageddon, and then the land will be given to the tribes of Israel (cp.
 Ezek.
 47, 48).(top)

-“And the exiles of this army of the children of Israel, who are among the Canaanites.”
+“And the exiles of this army of the children of Israel will take possession of the land of the Canaanites.”
 Obadiah 1:20 is considered by many scholars to be the most difficult verse in Obadiah to translate and understand, and frankly, it cannot be done without making some assumptions.
-The construction in the REV is similar to that in many versions.
+The construction in the REV is similar to that in many versions (cp.
+CEB).
 For a discussion of some of the possible translations, see the Tyndale Cornerstone Biblical Commentary, Philip Comfort editor.

 Even though the verse is translated in different ways in different versions, the general consensus is that Obadiah 1:20 is about the return of the Israelites to the land that God promised them.
 Over the centuries, Israel and Judah have been scattered from the Promised Land, but in the Millennial Kingdom they will return and be given the land (cp.
 Jer.
 32:37; Ezek.
 47, 48).